 Tickets to upcoming productions in San Francisco.

 Another city with a popular Bay Area theater calendar is San Jose, just over an hour south of SF.
 Here you'll find several musicals, Broadway hits, and smaller shows throughout the year.
 All shows are at The Center for Performing Arts at 255 Almaden Boulevard in San Jose.

 Below are some of the top shows on the San Jose theater calendar for this season.
-Click here to find a full calendar with show descriptions, ticketing information, and other details.

 The Bay Area theater calendar for the East Bay includes performances in Berkeley, Oakland, Walnut Creek, and other cities.
 Many of these shows are an easy to get to on BART public transportation.
 Here are the top upcoming shows.